MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat/recursion-1/list-6.md.txt

-Given an list of ints, compute recursively if the list contains a `6`.
+Given a list of ints, compute recursively if the list contains a `6`.
 We'll use the convention of considering only the part of the list that begins at the given index.
 In this way, a recursive call can pass `index + 1` to move down the list.
 The initial call will pass in index as `0`.

 ```
 list_6([1, 6, 4], 0) -> true